How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 A high fee can reflect experience, demand, depth, and a strong editorial process.
 It can also reflect branding, positioning, or a service that is not quite right for your book.

-Do not assume that the most expensive editor is the best fit.
-You are not buying prestige; you are buying useful insight into your manuscript.
-An editor can be highly qualified and still not be the right person for your genre, your stage of writing, or the kind of feedback you need.
+Do not assume the most expensive editor is automatically the safest choice.
+You are not buying prestige; you are buying useful judgement about your manuscript.
+An editor can be experienced and still not be the right fit for your genre, your stage of writing, or the kind of feedback you need.

 Ask whether the edit will help you revise.
-Developmental editing is useful when it gives you clarity, direction, and better choices.
-It should help you see the book more clearly, not leave you with impressive-sounding notes and no idea what to do next.
+Developmental editing has value when it gives you clarity, direction, and better choices.
+It should help you see what matters, understand why it matters, and decide what to do next.

 Test the editor’s communication before you book

-A good editor does not need to give you every answer in the first email.
-They should, however, answer reasonable questions clearly.
-They should be able to explain their process, what you will receive, what the edit will and will not cover, and how their feedback is usually delivered.
-If you come away from the conversation more confused than when you started, take that seriously.
+A good editor does not need to solve every problem in the first email.
+They probably cannot.
+What they should do is answer sensible questions clearly.
+They should be able to explain their process, what you will receive, what the edit will and will not cover, and how they usually deliver feedback.
+If the conversation leaves you more uncertain rather than better informed, pay attention.

 Questions a good editor may ask you